UT Tyler Basketball: Patriots end season on winning streak

 Pending NCAA approval, the Patriots will complete their transition into Division II and will be eligible for Lone Star Conference and NCAA Division II postseason play in the 2021-22 season.

-On Saturday, the Patriots never trailed, and Micah Fuller's putback on the opening possession of the game set off a 15-0 run to start the contest.
+On Saturday, the Patriots never trailed, and Fuller's putback on the opening possession of the game set off a 15-0 run to start the contest.
+UT Tyler took a 45-14 halftime lead.

+Darius Alford added 12 points for UT Tyler with Emanuel Gant pitching in 11 points.
+Also scoring for the Patriots were Roche Grootfaam (8), DJ Jones (8), Trey Davis (7), Mansa Ali (7), Jalen Davis (5), Soloman Thomas (4), Milan Szabo (4) and Da'Zhon Wyche (2).